top of page

 • Perfection Seeking.

-In the short term these behaviours can provide relief or a sense of self soothing but just like our Disordered Eating, these behaviours can become unhelpful and harmful over time.
+In the short term these behaviours can provide relief or a sense of self soothing but just like our compulsive or controlled eating, these behaviours can become unhelpful and harmful over time.

-Our Disordered Eating tends to show up in small ways at first; missing the odd meal or snack, reducing portion sizes, cutting out certain foods or foods groups, or over eating on occasion but as these patterns develop and become more frequent, we can begin to feel fearful or out of control around food, or feel ashamed after eating.
+Our compulsive or controlled eating tends to show up in small ways at first; over eating on occasion or missing the odd meal or snack, reducing portion sizes or cutting out certain foods or foods groups but as these patterns develop and become more frequent, we can begin to feel fearful or out of control around food and feel ashamed after eating.

 We begin to depend on food (or the lack of it) as our best coping strategy, even though it can often leave us feeling much worse.
 Over time we find ourselves caught in these overwhelming and life limiting patterns that have a huge impact on our health, our relationships and our lives.

-Feeling negative about our body also drives Disordered Eating behaviour reinforcing these unhelpful patterns.
+Feeling negative about our body also drives compulsive or controlled eating behaviour reinforcing these unhelpful patterns.
 It is sadly very common to feel negative about our bodies as we are surrounded my messages from our culture that place a higher value on a very narrow body ideal.
 In particular on smaller, leaner bodies.
-There is strong focus on shape and weight as a measure of our self worth and if we can reach and maintain a narrow body ideal, our culture perceives our body to be more worthy than others.
+There is strong focus on shape and weight as a measure of our self worth and if we can reach and maintain a narrow body ideal, our culture perceives our body to be more worthy.

 We are essentially encouraged to treat our bodies like show homes, rather than somewhere we live in and from.
 How we look is prioritised over qualities like wisdom, courage, warmth and grace.
 Existing in this toxic value system means the focus on our body can become all consuming.
-It also continues to drive the ever increasing number us affected by Disordered Eating.
+It also continues to drive the ever increasing number us affected by compulsive or controlled eating.

 __________

-If you’d like to get started on regulating your eating and break the cycle of Disordered Eating you can access my FREE 20 page guide here.
+If you’d like to get started on healing your relationship with food and your body you can access my FREE 20 page guide on Working with Hunger and Fullness through a Parts Lens here.

-If you are a Therapist, Counsellor or Psychologist interested in my 6 week training course on Working with Disordered Eating you can find out more here.
+If you are a professional interested in my 6 week training course you can find out more here.

 Subscribe to my mailing list here.